mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 ***Home and preview***

-**Home** opens the project home page with its multiple frames, allowing project owners to select templates, manage files, and obtain summary information on the project.
+**Home** opens the *Project home* page with its multiple frames, allowing project owners to select templates, manage files, and obtain summary information on the project.

 **Preview** shows all metadata entered for the project in one single page, in a non-editable page.